McHenry County Fair more than just animals and rides: Officials seeking local talent to exhibit their work

 She said many people — even longtime county residents — don’t realize all the categories that are open to them to enter or just to observe and appreciate during the fair, which will be July 30 through Aug.
 4 at the fairgrounds, 11900 Country Club Road, Woodstock.

-When it comes to the fair, people often think of the livestock shows and the live entertainment but not all activities going on inside the buildings on the fairgrounds, said Porter, the antiques show superintendent.
+When it comes to the fair, people often think of the livestock shows and the live entertainment but not all of the activities going on inside the buildings on the fairgrounds, said Porter, the antiques show superintendent.

 Yet there are scores of categories in which to compete under the umbrellas of antiques, art, crafts and needlework, flowers, foods, grains, vegetables and fruit, honey, photography, sewing and writing.